dsa-ou/algoesup/docs/writing.md

 An algorithmic essay contains more text than code, and while code can and should have comments, the text carries most of the explanation.
 It's thus important for the text to be clear and error-free.

-DeepNote notebooks can have rich-text cells (headings, paragraph, bullet item, etc.) that, contrary to the Markdown cells, are spell-checked as you write the text and support keyboard shortcuts, like Ctrl + B to put the selected text in bold.
+Deepnote notebooks can have rich-text cells (headings, paragraph, bullet item, etc.) that, contrary to the Markdown cells, are spell-checked as you write the text and support keyboard shortcuts, like Ctrl + B to put the selected text in bold.
-Unless you want to keep your essays in DeepNote, we do not recommend using rich-text cells, as their formatting is lost when downloading the notebook to your computer.
+Unless you want to keep your essays in Deepnote, we do not recommend using rich-text cells, as their formatting is lost when downloading the notebook to your computer.

 Essays can be written in any style: it's a personal choice.